-Noncash stock based compensation expense increased in the current period primarily from the routine amortization of option grants made to our CSO, CMO and scientific staff in September 2017, April 2017 and November 2016, which grants, in the aggregate, account for approximately \$105,000 of 2017 expense.
-Expense attributable to these grants is being amortized over two-year to four-year vesting periods, based on the terms of the respective grants.
-Substantially all option grants made prior to September 2015 were fully-vested and fully-expensed prior to June 30, 2017.
+Stock based compensation expense increased in the current period primarily as a result of the routine amortization of option grants made to our CSO, CMO and scientific staff in April 2017 and November 2016, plus the new-hire grant made to our CMO in June 2016.
+These grants are being amortized over a three-year or four-year vesting period based on the terms of the respective grants.
+Substantially all option grants made prior to September 2015 were fully-vested and fully-expensed prior to the quarter ended June 30, 2017.